 I am sure some owners of $5,000 bikes would not want their bikes hanging from their carbon front wheels and mixing it up in such close proximity with five other bikes.
 Well, I honestly don’t think this bike rack is intended for those bike owners.
 To me, its natural fit is with a mix of family bikes, whose prices might range from $100 to $1,000 at most.
 And whose owners could not care less if their bikes get the occasional scratch – they are more concerned about the fun of cycling with family members.
 It would also be great for picking up a few of your child’s friends and taking them all to the park with their bikes.

-In fact, the inventor of this bike has stated explicitly that he invented this rack so that he could go biking with his wife and their four small children.
+In fact, the inventor of this bike has stated explicitly that he invented the Totem Pole Bike rack so that he could go biking with his wife and their four small children.
 Of course, you could also buy a trailer for all those bikes – but this is a much cheaper and simpler option, and is surprisingly effective for its purpose.
 (And you don’t have to figure out where to store the trailer.)
 I have researched this bike rack, and I have found many families who are extremely happy with their Totem Bike Rack.

 That said, we always use bungee cords and other sensible measures to augment our bike racks and keep our bikes as safe as possible.
 The rack is supplied with a strap to keep all the bikes together, and the rear wheels are stabilized at the bottom by a rod.
 Also, each individual bike is stabilized with its own strap.
 You can see that in the video above.